jpafrota/blog-api-express/README.md

 # blog-api

-pending topics to be covered:
+This repo contains a simple blog API to CRUD users, posts, likes and comments.
+It is meant as a personal project to cover the following topics that I wanted to learn/practice:

+- [x] commit hooks
+- [x] linters / formatters
-- validation
+- [ ] validation
-- DTOs
+- [ ] DTOs
-- authentication
+- [ ] authentication
-- authorization / rbac
+- [ ] authorization / rbac
-- repositories
+- [ ] repositories
-- useCases
-- unit testing
+- [ ] unit testing / TDD

+Technologies used:

+- TypeScript
+- Express.js
+- ESLint
+- Prettier
+- Husky
+- Prisma ORM
+- PostgreSQL
+- Yarn